 Where do you ship most of your shipments?

-Once you've created a profile for your shipments, use this table to determine which services your packages qualify for:
+Once you have created a profile for your shipments, using the questions above, use this table to determine which services your packages qualify for:

 |Weight-rates||70 lbs||Max girth 108"|